octohedron/suresta.github.io/content/_index.md

     content:
       items:
         - title: Who are we?
-          text: Suresta is a boutique site reliability engineering (SRE) firm for businesses of all sizes
+          text: Suresta is a boutique software agency, specializing in site reliability engineering (SRE).
+The link between development and operations is critical, we help affirm it
           feature_icon: check
           features:
-            - "Bridging the gap between developers and operations"
+            - "Bridge the gap between developers and operations"
+            - "Avoid outages"
-            - "Providing peace of mind on the integrity and realiability of your projects"
+            - "Provide peace of mind on the integrity and realiability of your projects"
+            - "Balance reliability and progress"

           # Upload image to `assets/media/` and reference the filename here
           image: build-website.png
           button:
             text: Get Started
             url: https://suresta.com/templates/
-        - title: Why SRE?
+        - title: Why a subscription?
-          text: The link between development and operations is critical, we help affirm it
+          text: Our unique payment model works differently than other firms and developers.
+Rather than the high fees of a contractor, or the piles of paperwork and rising costs to onboard an employee, we offer flexibility without sacrificing value
           feature_icon: bolt
           features:
-            - "Avoid outages"
-            - "Balance realiability and progress"
-            - "Manage incidents and respond quickly"
+            - "No contracts laden with obligations and high payments"
+            - "No HR paperwork or benefits to file for new employees"
+            - "Services fitted to your needs, for as long as you need it"
           # Upload image to `assets/media/` and reference the filename here
           image: coffee.jpg
           button: